Colorado’s graduation rate rose, and its dropout rate fell in 2024

 At a press conference Wednesday, state education officials highlighted two school districts — Greeley-Evans and Ignacio — for significantly improving their graduation rates.
 Ignacio’s four-year graduation rate jumped more than 11 percentage points from the previous year to 87.3% in 2024.

 Ignacio Superintendent Chris deKay said partnerships, including with the Southern Ute tribe, are important for his small rural district in southwestern Colorado.
-About a third of Ignacio’s 650 students are Native American.
+About a third of Ignacio’s 650 students are Native American, he said.

 “When we developed our mission statement, we started with this word: Together,” deKay said.